BrianWhelanDublin/milestone-project-4/README.md

 #### Github, Gitpod, Git, Heroku, and Amazon AWS.

 - #### Project setup.
-  - The project was set up on github using the Code Institue Gitpod Template.
+ - The project was set up on GitHub using the Code Institue Gitpod Template.
-  - I located the template on the Code Institute github page and clicked the use template button.
+  - I located the template on the Code Institute GitHub page and clicked the use template button.
   - I then named my repository and created it.
-  - Once the repository was created I was able to open it with gitpod.
+  - Once the repository was created I was able to open it with Gitpod.
-  - I coulfd then use the terminal to create files and folders and start coding the project.
+  - I could then use the terminal to create files and folders and start coding the project.
-  - Throughout the project I used git to add my changes to version control in github.
+  - Throughout the project, I used git to add my changes to version control in GitHub.
   - To commit I added the file to the staging area with the
     ```
         git add <filename>